been-jammin/SFPD_calls/README.md

 # data import ( parallel to course content)

-the course takes place entirely in a databricks notebook. so keep that in mind when reading some of the code below, especially the %magic% commands.
+the course takes place entirely in a databricks notebook. so keep that in mind when reading some of the code below, especially the %magic commands.

 ![screenshot of databricks notebook](screenshots/databricks_env.jpg)